WSP-PRNG-16: The Fastest 16-Bit PRNG With Good Quality

 By default, the period guarantees a smallest full cycle of 2³² numbers.

-32 bits of state in s->increment are summed with 1111111 after each random number generation result and mixed in with the bit shuffling sequence.
+32 bits of state in s->increment are summed with 1111111111 after each random number generation result and mixed in with the bit shuffling sequence to eliminate the probability of broken states with any combination of numbers.

 It passes stdin16 PractRand tests up to 32 MB or 4 million randomized numbers.